3141592654/csci389hw3/README.md

 |test_fifo_evictor|tests the FIFO evictor for proper deletion order|pass|
 |test_lru_evictor_basic|tests the LRU evictor for deletion correctness|pass|

+We didn't update the size we returned in get.
+This was a horrific mistake on our part, it was so bad.
+But other than that we pass all of our own tests.

 ## Part 2a - Danny + Hannah
 |Name|Description|Status|
 |----|-----------|------|